Malaria Control Project

 malariacontrol.net was a volunteer computing project to simulate the transmission dynamics and health effects of malaria.
 It was part of the Africa@home project.
+The project was terminated on 21 June 2016.

 History

 The malariacontrol.net domain name was first registered on 19 May 2005 under Swiss Tropical Institute.
 This project was under Africa@home where the latter was conceived and developed by European Organization for Nuclear Research (CERN). malariacontrol.net was the first to use volunteer computing to model diseases.
 The model simulates malaria infection in 50,000 to 100,000 people.
 Each work unit lasted for an hour in average personal computers and the results were returned to University of Geneva for evaluation by researchers. malariacontrol.net ran all the simulations by using stochastic simulation model.

 Since 4 November 2010, using the financial support from Bill & Melinda Gates Foundation, Malariacontrol.net developed an open-source software named "Open Malaria" which can be used to simulate outcomes in various types of malaria transmission settings.

 On 21 June 2016, malariacontrol.net announced that the project has been terminated due to financial constraints in upgrading their servers for further volunteer computing operations.